 Want to take it one step further?
 This is how you can make an impact on consumers (and the planet).

-- 87% of shoppers agree that manufacturers should create packs from sustainable/easily recyclable materials
+- 87 percent of shoppers agree that manufacturers should create packs from sustainable/easily recyclable materials.

-- Take a page out of these brands’ book: consumers have cited Coles, Coca Cola and Woolworths as brands that are good at creating sustainable and recyclable products or packaging
+- Take a page out of these brands’ books: consumers have cited Coles, Coca Cola and Woolworths as brands that are good at creating sustainable and recyclable products or packaging.

 The risks of poor packaging design are huge, and customer alienation can lead to severe losses in sales.